“I don’t want to get too bulky.”

 Lifting explosively of course!

-And I don’t mean dropping the bar on your chest quickly on Bench Press without any control!
+And I don’t mean dropping the bar on your chest quickly on the Bench Press without any control!
 I mean, a controlled eccentric with a CONTROLLED, explosive concentric!

 You want to do this from your first warmup set until your final set.
 As the weight gets heavier, it won’t be moving as quickly, but the intent of being explosive should still be present.